 Week 5 Presentation skills - how to do it like a pro

-Week 7 Trial Pitch panel
+Week 7 Trial Pitch with expert panel

 Week 8 Last run through (night before)

 Week 8 What’s The Big Idea? pitch event

 Pitch U Preps Entrepreneurs for Big Dance With Investors At What's the Big Idea?

 Wed, 06/22/2016 - 10:26am admin